antarktikali/gta3-img-builder/README.md

 The program takes a text file as a parameter.
 This file should include paths to all the files that are to be added to the .img archive.
 The files are added with the same order as in the given list.
-The order of the files might matter on older hardware, for example if the game is going to load multiple files with one call.
+The order of some of the files is important because there are files with the same name in the original archive.